-Personal and social growth: "Unexpected changes..."
+Dimension #4: Personal and social growth Change Your World or "Unexpected challenges and changes..."

 Nearly all students and alumni report that their personal growth was significant as a result of their participation in the doctoral program.
 Phase Three qualitative findings further emphasize that personal growth, development of professional identities, and relationships with their peers significantly improved or matured as a result of their program experience.